mahirozdin/BugsSenseLibrary/Readme.md

 =====
 [![](https://jitpack.io/v/mahirozdin/BugsSenseLibrary.svg)](https://jitpack.io/#mahirozdin/BugsSenseLibrary)

-Bugs Sense is a free crash tracking application.
+Bugs Sense is a free crash tracking library.
 You can follow the instructions for free at BugsSense.Com.
 Or directly follow the installation instructions below.

 Warning.
 --------